syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 The SfListView will notify the scrolling state changes by using the [ScrollStateChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ScrollStateChanged_EV.html) event.

-Following states will be notified via [ScrollState](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ScrollState.html) property in the event argument:
+Following states will be notified via [ScrollState](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ScrollState.html) property in the event argument.

  * Dragging: Specifies that `SfListView` is currently being dragged in the view.
  * Fling: Specifies that fling action is performed on `SfListView`.